vgcouso/ha-tracker/README.md

   <img src="docs/images/logo_512x512.png" alt="HA Tracker logo" width="128" height="128" style="display: block; margin: 0 auto;" />
 </div>

-# HA-TRACKER
+# HA TRACKER

-HA-Tracker is an application designed to track devices assigned to Home Assistant users.
+HA Tracker is an application designed to track devices assigned to Home Assistant users.
 It also allows filtering the positions of those devices and managing zones specific to the application.